 The other great thing outside the walls is the church of San Pietro which was first built in the 5th century over an ancient necropolis (to house the remains of the Saint) and served as the cathedral of Spoleto until 1067.
 It was reconstructed in the 12th and 13th centuries and again in 1393.
 The famous reliefs of the facade date from the 12th century and are incredible examples of the Umbrian Romanesque Style.
-They are what you came to see.
+The church was restored in the neoclassical style that was so prevalent in the 18th century so you might just want to stay outside.
+The facade is what you came to see.

 Now for Spoleto proper.
 There is so much to see.
 First, exit the highway at the south exit where it is easy to find parking on the street or in the multilevel municipal lot.
 (There is a moving walkway to make getting closer to town easier.)
 Once in Spoleto, from this entry point, you will come to a piazza and on the left notice a window overlooking the rather intact Roman amphitheater.
 Walk around and enjoy Spoleto but make sure you save time for the Duomo.